Hittite mythology and religion: The children and grandchildren of Kumarbi

-The deriliction of Telipinu
+The dereliction of Telipinu

 In the Telipinu myth, the disappearance of Telipinu, god of agriculture and fertility causes all fertility to fail, both plant and animal.
 This results in devastation and despair among gods and humans alike.
 In order to stop the havoc and devastation, the gods seek Telipinu but fail to find him.
 Only a bee sent by the goddess Hannahannah finds Telipinu, and stings him in order to wake him up.
 However this infuriates Telipinu further and he "diverts the flow of rivers and shatters the houses".

 In the end, the goddess Kamrusepa uses healing and magic to calm Telipinu after which he returns home and restores the vegetation and fertility.
 In other references it is a mortal priest who prays for all of Telipinu's anger to be sent to bronze containers in the underworld, from which nothing escapes.

 Slaying of the dragon

 Another myth reflecting this style of plot is The Slaying of the Dragon.
 This myth was recited during New Year rituals, which were performed to ensure agricultural prosperity in the coming year.

 The myth centers around a serpent (or dragon) that represents the "forces of evil" and defeats the Storm God in a fight.
 The goddess Inara comes up with a plan to trick and kill the serpent, and enlists a human, Ḫupašiya, to help. Ḫupašiya is, of course, reluctant to assist without some kind of incentive, so he gets Inara to sleep with him before they carry out her scheme.
 Inara then invites the serpent over and they have a feast, getting so drunk that Ḫupašiya is able to tie the serpent up.
 The Storm God then steps in and slays the serpent himself.

 Much like in the Telipinu myth, a human was used to help the gods in their plots, which further emphasizes the familiar relationship between mortal and divine.
 The mortal doesn't have much of a role in the story, but his presence is a help, rather than hindrance.

 The story also illustrates the roles that goddesses played within myth: The powerful gods provoke a fight or do something else to create the central issue of each myth, and then the goddesses clean up after them and solve everything with careful thought and good sense.
 Unfortunately despite their helpful interference, nature cannot return to its status quo until the god completes the final step before normality can resume: He must wake up and return to his duties, or kill the beast, or some other action that demonstrates that his power is better suited to his role than any others'.